clark800/stp/README.md

 -----------
 If you have a directory of markdown files, this will generate an HTML page for each markdown file in the same directory as the markdown file.

-1. Install [smu](https://github.com/karlb/smu) and make sure it is on your `PATH`.
+1. Install [smd](https://github.com/clark800/smd) and make sure it is on your `PATH`.
 2. Install `stp` so that it is on your path.
 3. `cp -r stp/config <your-markdown-directory>/.stp`
 4. `cd <your-markdown-directory>`
 5. `stp`

-If you want to use another markdown processor you can replace `smu` in the `md.to.html` template.
+If you want to use another markdown processor you can replace `smd` in the `md.to.html` template.

 You can add `%` annotations to markdown files if you want index files to show dates: